Septicemia is the clinical name for blood poisoning by bacteria. It is a medical emergency and needs urgent medical treatment.

 Infections in the intestines or gut

-These 3 germs most frequently develop into sepsis are:
+The 3 germs that most often develop into sepsis are:

 Staphylococcus aureus (staph)